This post contains affiliate links which means I will be compensated if you make a purchase from one of the provided links.

-I love road trips.
+I absolutely LOVE road trips.
 I don’t love my kids asking me every five minutes, “Are we almost there?”
 During my twelve years as a mama I’ve discovered a few tricks to making road trips with kids more enjoyable.
 Here are ten fun things to do with kids on a road trip!

 It’s summer which means…ROAD TRIPS!
 I love road trips.
 My hubby can’t always take time off work to go on our adventures with us but I never shy away from jumping in the van with just the girls and hitting the road.
-We’ve taken trips to amusement parks, water parks, zoos and museums in our home state of North Carolina, in Virginia and in South Carolina.
+We’ve taken trips to amusement parks, water parks, zoos and museums in our home state of North Carolina, in Virginia, and in South Carolina.

 My girls are great to travel with and these tips and tricks help keep them occupied (and cut down on the complaining) on our long trips!

 If you haven’t played this before then you have missed out!
 The game is simple…spot the letters of the alphabet in order on signs, license plates, billboards, etc. The first person to get to Z wins.

 3. Tail Trail

 Pick a subject (TV Shows, Movies, Foods, Etc).
 The first person says the first thing in that category that comes to mind.
 The next person has to say something in that category that starts with the last letter of whatever the first person said.
 For example, if the category is movies it may go like this:

 This is a great way to teach little ones letter sounds as well!
 My four year old can even play along.